Superfund: CERCLA Overview

 - established prohibitions and requirements concerning closed and abandoned hazardous waste sites;

 - provided for liability of persons responsible for releases of hazardous waste at these sites; and

 - established a trust fund to provide for cleanup when no responsible party could be identified.

 The law authorizes two kinds of response actions:

 - Short-term removals, where actions may be taken to address releases or threatened releases requiring prompt response.

 CERCLA also enabled the revision of the National Contingency Plan (NCP).
 The NCP provided the guidelines and procedures needed to respond to releases and threatened releases of hazardous substances, pollutants, or contaminants.
-The NCP also established the NPL.
+The NCP also established the National Prioritites List.

-CERCLA was amended by the Superfund Amendments and Reauthorization Act (SARA) on October 17, 1986.
+CERCLA was amended by the Superfund Amendments and Reauthorization Act on October 17, 1986.